 - Learn to feel good about doing a competent job rather than demanding perfection from yourself or others.

 - Avoid excess caffeine intake which can increase feelings of anxiety and agitation.

 - Middle schoolers are still growing and need at least 8 to 10 hours of sleep a night.

 - Non-school activities help explore new talents and provide structure.
 Build and maintain a network of positive friendships.

 - Studies show that people who deal with their problems by seeing the positive side of difficult situations and by taking part in activities they enjoy are more likely to be well-adjusted.

-Sources: American Academy of Child & Adolescent Psychiatry, Harvard Science, Ezine Articles, Bnet, University of Illinois at Chicago, Life Positive, National Network for Child Care, University of Michigan, Stress Management for Adolescents, University of Connecticut, Parents Talk, and Washington and Shady Grove Adventist Hospitals.
+Sources: American Academy of Child & Adolescent Psychiatry, Harvard Science, Ezine Articles, Bnet, University of Illinois at Chicago, Life Positive, National Network for Child Care, University of Michigan, Stress Management for Adolescents, University of Connecticut, Parents Talk, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.